DFINITY-Education/web-development/module-1.md

 In general, all canisters consume resources in the form of CPU cycles for execution, bandwidth for routing messages, and memory for persisted data.
 Canisters maintain an account balance to pay for the cost of communication, computation, and storage their applications consume.
 The cost of computation is referred to as **cycles**.

-Cycles reflects the real costs of operations including resources such physical hardware, rack space, energy,storage devices, and bandwidth.
-In simple terms, a **unit of cycles** represents the cost of executing a single WebAssembly instruction.
+Cycles reflect the real costs of operations, including resources such as physical hardware, rack space, energy, storage devices, and bandwidth.
+In simple terms, a **single cycle unit** represents the cost of executing a single WebAssembly instruction.

 - Programs must be able to pay for complete execution (all or nothing), but the cost associated with a unit of cycles will make efficient programs cost-effective.
 - By setting limits on how many cycles a canister can consume, the platform can prevent malicious code from draining resources

 The relative stability of operational costs makes it easier to predict the cycles required to process, for example, a million messages.

-As a developer it is important to understand that you need not "count cycles" when programming in the same way that you wouldn't measure the electricity required to run a program.
-Organizations that deploy canisters are expected to charge those canisters with a small amount of cycles and top them up on a regular basis, allowing one to understand the cost of a program on a longer timescale.
+As a developer, it is important to understand that you need not "count cycles" when programming in the same way that you wouldn't measure the electricity required to run a program.
+Organizations that deploy canisters are expected to charge those canisters with a small number of cycles and top them up on a regular basis, allowing one to understand the cost of a program on a longer timescale.

 ### Autonomous Canisters